Senior Vice President

 Bonin’s achievements in the world of interactive marketing have won him numerous awards, including a Webby, Stevie, Golden Pencil, Sabre, Big Apple, Com Arts, and SXSW Viewer’s Choice for MrPicassoHead.com.
 Bonin also taught for five years at NYU’s Center for Publishing, leading courses on the principles and applications of online publishing.
 He is the co-author of the 2010 book Perspectives on Social Media Marketing, and is a board member of the Mobile Marketing Association’s Executive Marketing Advisory Board, the Digital Collective, and the Social Media Advisory Council.
 Bonin attended Hartwick College, earning degrees in Physics and Political Science.

 David started at UM by launching the digital practice in 2001 as Interactive Media Director, joining UM from Zentropy Partners, a standalone digital marketing consultancy in the IPG family.
 In 2002, he became a Senior Vice President, overseeing all digital media strategy, planning, buying and analysis operations for the New York, Los Angeles and San Francisco offices.
 In March 2006, he was named US Director of Digital Communications and in April 2011 he was named Global Digital Officer.
-David was appointed as Chief Media Officer in March 2012.
+David was appointed as Chief Investment Officer in 2013.